 Last night it rained all night and then at 7.30 am the power went out for a few seconds, I was glad not to be in the European style lift (i.e. tiny) at the time.
 This made checking out a lot longer as the hotel’s systems took along time to come back on.

 I was flying today from the domestic airport, which despite its name still has some international flights.
 This smaller airport is located next to the ocean and the wind and rain was causing some of that ocean onto the roads.
 Watching the water splash in the air as some planes landed on the small runway was also an experience, luckily I’m not a nervous flyer, at least not anymore.

 The weather caused my flight to be delayed by about 2.5 hours, a lot of flights were a cells so I should consider myself lucky.
 Boarding was from the tarmac after boarding a bus.
 I was one of the first off the bus after strategically placing myself near the door giving up a seat on the bus.
 This meant I didn’t get very wet boarding the plane 🙂

-After the briefing I walked town and saw the awesome mountain range that obviously protects this inlet from the worst storms.
+After the tour briefing I walked town and saw the awesome mountain range that obviously protects this inlet from the worst storms.
 The temperature for this are is going to be around 8 to 10 degrees, hopefully I get lucky with the rain while on this full day hikes starting in 2 days.